otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 ---

 # Desire Dynamics
-## Self Knowledge For Positive Participation
+## Knowledge For Positive Participation
 ## Make Your Self Safe 1st, with Anti-Fragile Self Conception
 ## Then & Only Then, Start Opening Your I's